 Dry Mouth Treatment in Diabetes

 Can diabetes cause dry mouth?
 This is a question that is often asked, and the answer yes.
-Thankfully, xerostomia resulting from a diabetic condition can be treated.
+Thankfully, dry mouth resulting from a diabetic condition can be treated.
 The first step to treatment is prevention.
 If you believe the medication you are taking is to blame, talk to your GP about options.
-Also, ensure that you monitor your blood sugar levels.
+Also, ensure that you monitor your blood sugar level.
 Keep them under control by exercising, taking the prescribed medication, and eating a proper diet.
 It is vital to also avoid diabetes type 2 contributors of dry mouth such as smoking.

 Is Dry Mouth a Sign of Diabetes?

 Xerostomia often signals the presence of a diabetic condition.
 Cotton mouth causes your body to produce little amounts of saliva in diabetes.
-Because it creates harmful effects, you must try to work on xerostomia and keep your saliva flowing.
+Because it creates harmful effects, you must try to work on keeping your saliva flowing.
 With diabetes and dry mouth having a strong correlation, there are many ways to do this, but the most effective is the intake of fluids throughout the day.
 A dry mouth signals the presence of dehydration, so drink more water to fight the root cause of type 2 diabetes.
 Water creates a balanced level of moisture in the mouth.

 Does Diabetes Cause Dry Mouth?

 Dry mouth is common at night in diabetes cases, and when this happens, it might be necessary to add moisture to the air by using a humidifier.
 Typically, dry mouth in diabetes is manageable.
 If you have been diagnosed with the disease, begin by controlling your glucose level.
 If you have diabetes and dry mouth continues to be a problem even after avoiding sugary foods, inform your doctor.
 Although a parched mouth which is typical at night in people with diabetes is not always a serious complication, it could lead to significant health problems if left untreated.